ivangreene/spotify-artist-scraper/README.md

 * The configured maximum query length limits the depth, so we may miss artists who do not appear for highly populated shorter queries.
-  * This may be overcome by adding a year range to the query, returning only artists who have a release within that year range, and allowing iteration over the results with shorter queries
+  * This may be overcome by iterating over smaller year ranges, returning only artists who have a release within that year range, and allowing iteration over the results with shorter queries